Cooking A Perfect Ham

 Remember to save the ham bone for your soups.
-Especially bean and split-bean soup.
+Especially Lentil Soup and Senate Bean Soup.
 Just remember to watch how you salt or season the leftover dishes you make.
 Ham tends to be salty and can make whatever you're making salty, too.

 Trichinella spiralis (trichina) – worms sometimes present in hogs.
 All hams are specifically processed to USDA guidelines to kill trichinae.